mdk2029/SimpleIndexer/README.md

 Works only on linux.
 Look at the `CMakeLists.txt` file.
 Should build on a modern linux box off the bat.
 Uses `boost` and the `googletest` unit testing framework.

+### Running

+Build the binary and then run `wordIndexer --help`

 ### Testing

 Writing *useful* unit tests for multithreaded code requires some infrastructure support.
 This toy program has the following approach:

     * Googletest based  unit tests for the individual components that do not exercise the threading aspects
     * Design the components so that they can be invoked synchronously as well as asynchronously.
 So now we can run the system in two modes and compare the results
-    * Write a python script to build the index and compare the python results with the cpp results
+    * A python script to build the index and compare the python results with the cpp results

 ### TODO